 In other words, are bike bottle cages universal?

 Eyelet-mounted bottle cages are compatible with most modern bicycles.
 There is an industry standard size that makes most bottle cages interchangeable across bikes.
 However, some specialty bikes don’t have mounts and would require a bottle cage with an alternative attachment mechanism, like a quick release.

-Because there are so many options when it comes to choosing the right water bottle and water bottle cage, it can be confusing to pick one that’ll work for you.
+Because there are so many options when it comes to choosing the best cycling water bottle and cage, it can be confusing to pick one that’ll work for you.
 So, we’re going to dig deeper into bottle cage compatibility below, to help you sort things out.

 Let’s get into it!